krisfremen/mattermost-developer-documentation/site/content/internal/infrastructure/kubernetes/kubernetes-troubleshooting.md

 weight: 10
 ---

-This page have the intent to help the developers access and perform any type of maintenance in the Production Mattermost Kubernetes Cluster which is running on AWS using the EKS.
+This page is intended to help developers access and perform maintenance tasks in the Production Mattermost Kubernetes Cluster running on AWS using EKS.

-## Setup local environment to access K8s
+## Set up local environment to access K8s

-First if you don't have `kubectl` installed you will need to install, also if your `kubectl` is older then version 1.10 you need to update.
+First, make sure you have installed `kubectl` version 1.10 or later.

 Also you will need the AWS Keys for the Main Mattermost AWS account.
-You can get one using Onelogin, please follow this [instructions](../../onelogin-aws)
+You can get one using Onelogin following these [instructions](../../onelogin-aws).

-When using the Onelogin-aws and you want to get the Kubernetes configuration please select the main Mattermost AWS account.
+When using the Onelogin-aws for Kubernetes configuration, please select the main Mattermost AWS account.

 ### To install kubectl

-Follow the instructions in this [page](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
+Follow the instructions on this [page](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

 ### Configure kubectl for Amazon EKS

-Follow the instructions in this [page](https://docs.aws.amazon.com/eks/latest/userguide/configure-kubectl.html)
+Follow the instructions on this [page](https://docs.aws.amazon.com/eks/latest/userguide/configure-kubectl.html).

 ### Create a kubeconfig for Amazon EKS

-Follow the instructions in this [page](https://docs.aws.amazon.com/eks/latest/userguide/create-kubeconfig.html)
+Follow the instructions on this [page](https://docs.aws.amazon.com/eks/latest/userguide/create-kubeconfig.html).

 NOTE: Please talk with Carlos to get the cluster name.

 ### Check if you can see the pods

-To check if you can see the pods in the K8s cluster, you can check doing this:
+To check if you can see the pods in the K8s cluster, you can do the following:

 ```Bash
 $ kubectl get po -n community